The 100 best TV shows of all time

 Jon Hamm in Mad Men (Image credit: AMC)

-Topping The Sopranos was no easy task, but Matthew Weiner did exactly that with Mad Men.
-The almost-perfect drama charts a decade in the life of the Sterling Cooper ad agency on New York's Madison Avenue.
+Mad Men is an almost-perfect drama that charts over a decade in the life of the Sterling Cooper ad agency on New York's Madison Avenue.
 Chiefly, the series focuses on its magnetic main man, Don Draper (a never better Jon Hamm), who has the veneer of being at the top of his game despite harboring a troublesome past and dealing with his own identity crisis.

 Don's far from the only standout, though, as Mad Men surrounds him with a group of masterfully written and equally memorable characters like Don's ambitious secretary-turned-copywriter, Peggy Olson (Elisabeth Moss), office manager Joan Holloway (Christina Hendricks) and his entitled, obnoxious junior, Pete Campbell (Vincent Kartheiser), among many others.